CP-Avances/reporteswebencuestas/frontend-ftt-master/src/assets/plugins/Magnific-Popup-master/website/documentation.md

       // "item.el" is a target DOM element (if present)
       // "item.src" is a source that you may modify

-      console.log(item); // Do whatever you want with "item" object }
+      //console.log(item); // Do whatever you want with "item" object }
   }
 });